 The next step in the process was to determine a way to identify the makers of the jugs and perhaps show specific date ranges for when each jug style was in use.
 Certainly, this was a much harder process!
 Initially, the museum’s jugs were sorted by their similar type, which resulted in approximately three different general styles, with one style being greatly different from the others.
 Two of the styles needed rethinking and were resorted using other criteria (more on that later).
 Because the museum only has the 30+ jugs, this was not enough quantities of each type to determine an accurate set of examples.
 More jugs were needed to get a better grouping sample.
 Fortunately, a man named David Clint worked with the Antique Bottle Collectors of Colorado in the 1970s to assemble an exhaustive book for identifying bottles, jugs, and some additional information.
 Not only did he include the liquor wholesalers and retailers in Colorado, he also included the companies who made the containers.
 The book is called Colorado Historical Bottles & Etc., 1859-1915.
 [2]

 This book focuses more on glass bottles, but it still had a sizable pottery jug section, which included images, information, and dates about most of the liquor companies in Colorado.
-Compiling the relevant information into a spreadsheet helped establish the spread of the jugs styles across the state and could help determine specific dates of use, which hopefully could help better identify the companies that made them.
+Compiling the relevant information into a spreadsheet (refer to the PDF download of this complete report) helped establish the spread of the jugs styles across the state and could help determine specific dates of use, which hopefully could help better identify the companies that made them.
 This research showed an overwhelming similarity of the Colorado jugs to those of the Leadville companies.
 Many of the other Colorado liquor companies were only in business for a short time and helped to give some specific dates for specific jug styles.
 Because the Schloss Brothers company used several different styles of jugs over the course of the business, determining the order or sequence or coinciding use of the jugs is harder to determine.

 The type of material that crocks and liquor jugs were made is generally referred to as stoneware, and specifically American stoneware.
-This is a type of clay fired in kilns reaching 2192 °F to 2399 °F. The high firing creates a higher vitrification that makes the clay essentially waterproof.
+This is a type of clay fired in kilns reaching 2192°F to 2399°F. The high firing creates a higher vitrification that makes the clay essentially waterproof.
 However, the crocks and jugs were still coated in a glaze which is good for cleanliness as well as ease of cleaning.
-Refer to Appendix F for general information about jug fabrication from personal clay working experience.
+Refer to the end of this page for general information about jug fabrication from personal clay working experience.

 Upon sorting the jugs of the Leadville companies and the many other companies in the book (well over 100 examples), several jug styles became obvious, but with slight variations.
 At first, the variations did not seem important, but upon a closer look, the shapes did matter.
 Over the course of a pottery business, a style could vary and even vary slightly by each worker in the company.
 Therefore, the shapes of the jugs were carefully sifted and sorted grouping ones with the most exacting similar shape.
 The images in the book were not the best, as well as being small, so this took some time and reshuffling.
 Generally, two basic shapes emerged (and a few other shapes that were excluded and not relevant to the study).
 One shape is a geometric cylinder body with a relatively cone shaped spout on the top, and the other shape is a single formed piece known as a “bee sting”, basically looking much like a beehive.
 This bee sting jugs varied less, but the cylinder jugs had many subtle differences and was sorted into several groups.
 Another detail that varied was glaze.
 Some of the jugs had a brown glaze known as Albany slip on the inside and covering the spout, while other identical looking jugs did not have this glaze.
 The use or not of this brown glaze could have been a preference of the liquor company or it possibly could represent a progression of the preferred styles by the manufacturer at different times.